S-DRE/fixcom/README.md

 The DIST folder contains the final files made after building.

-The FIXCOM folder contains ALL the development code, only without the node-modules, which were too big to upload.
+The FIXCOM folder contains ALL the development code.